ismayil-ismayilov/Django-Website-Python-SQL-Project/README.md

 # Review-website---Python-SQL-Project
 - - -
 ### Info
-The website to post a review about Mediamarkt stores in Germany.
+The website to post a review about Mediamarkt stores, Departments in Germany and Poland.
 The website is built on Django Framework.

 ### Requirements
 The main goal of the project to make a fully functioning website: